 To Foreign Students Considering Studying in Tokyo Metropolitan University.
 JAPAN STUDY SUPPORT is a website jointly operated by The Asian Students Cultural Association and Benesse Corporation.
 It provides information about studying in Japan.

-The website also provides detailed information about Tokyo Metropolitan University and its faculties of Urban Liberal Arts, Urban Environmental Sciences, System Design, and Health Sciences.
+The website also provides detailed information about Tokyo Metropolitan University and its faculties of Humanities and Social Sciences/Law/Economics and Business Administration/Science, Urban Environmental Sciences, System Design, and Health Sciences.
 Take full advantage of the site to learn everything you would like to know about Tokyo Metropolitan University.

 In addition, information for about 1,300 universities, graduate schools, two-year colleges, and vocational schools that accept foreign students is also posted.

-The Division of Applied Chemistry offers a unique educational program based on a wide range of applied chemistry, from basic to advanced areas.
-The goal of the division is to train highly qualified engineers and researchers who will lead academic societies and business in such fields as chemical materials and devices.
+The Department of Applied Chemistry offers a unique educational program based on a wide range of applied chemistry, from basic to advanced areas.
+The goal of the department is to train highly qualified engineers and researchers as leaders in such fields as environmental, energy-, materials-, and biological chemistry.

 Tourism is a multifaceted and integrated field and this Nature and Culture-based Tourism course is the first of its kind in Japan, pioneering the new discipline of ‘Tourism Science’.
 Students study a broad range of subjects through the approaches and studies of engineering, science and information.
 This course aims to train talented individuals capable of creating and ensuring proper utilization of tourism areas, rangers in charge of preserving the natural environment, and leaders capable of developing tourism plans and successfully carrying out the overall management of these plans.